-The Air Pro 3 is not a complete redesign -- it's still the same cylindrical shape as previous models -- but the body looks and feels more durable while still being compact and lightweight, at just 5 ounces.
+The Air Pro 3 is not a complete redesign -- it's still the same cylindrical shape as previous models -- but the body looks and feels more durable while still being compact and lightweight, at just less than 5 ounces.
 Its waterproofing is improved, so you can dive down 49 feet with it, whereas the Pro 2 is limited to 30 feet.
 This is without an additional housing, so you can go straight from land to water without additional equipment.

-Controls remain the same as prior models.
+Controls remain the same as on prior models.
 There's a big switch on top that you slide forward to quickly start and stop recordings, and the body vibrates to let you know what's going on.
 There's also a power/shutter release button in front of the switch.

 There's a metal tripod mount in the bottom, but iOn has its own CamLock system that uses a little quick-connect clip that slides into several different mounts, including new ones for rollbars, boards of all kinds, and goggles.
 It's also the same system Monoprice uses for its MHD action cam, so you can also use its mounts with this camera, too.

 A key differentiator of iOn's Air Pro cameras is its Podz system of exchangeable rear caps.
 The cap covers the camera's microSD card slot, Micro-USB and Mini-HDMI (for live view or playback) ports, and external mic jack, but also allows you to add things like Wi-Fi to the camera for a wireless connection to a computer or smartphone or tablet.
 Along with the Wi-Fi Podz, there's a wireless remote that can control up to eight cameras from up to 60 feet away and a basic cap just for protection.